riadus/WifiParis/README.md

 # Wifi Paris
-iOS and Android app that consums the data from Paris Open Data and displays the different Wifi Hotspots available in Paris.
+iOS and Android apps that consum the data from Paris Open Data and display the different Wifi Hotspots available in Paris.
 This repository is meant for training.
 Here is shown two different approachs of app development with Xamarin.
 The native MVC (or MVP ?) and the MVVM way using MVVM Cross.